Towards Fast, Adaptive, and Hardware-Assisted User-Space Scheduling: Related Work

 \section{Related Work}

-We now discuss prior proposals for scheduling for reducing tail latency, and quantify our differences.
+We now discuss prior proposals for scheduling for reducing tail latency and improving CPU efficiency, and quantify our differences.

 {\bf Dataplane Operating Systems:} A dataplane OS improves throughput and/or latency by separating its control and data planes.
-Initially, the systems that target microsecond-level workloads, such as Chronos~\cite{Kapoor2012}, IX~\cite{IX}, and Arrakis~\cite{Peter2015}, chose to statically pin threads to cores, and offload load balancing to the NIC hardware, thus eliminating the associated scheduling overheads.
-This approach works well for homogeneous workloads, e.g., key-value stores~\cite{Lim2014, Enberg2019}, however, it can introduce higher latencies for complex workloads with varying execution times.
-ZygOS~\cite{Prekas2017} showed that load-balancing through work stealing among the pinned threads is necessary even at these timescales.
-Shinjuku~\cite{Shinjuku} demonstrated that it is feasible to implement more complex scheduling policies without significant overheads by re-purposing low-overhead preemption mechanisms normally used by VMs. \textit{These approaches require significant changes to the OS, and typically support specific types of cloud applications.
-These are not scalable and do not coexist with common cloud system software stacks.}
+Initially, the systems that target microsecond-level workloads, such as Chronos~\cite{Kapoor2012}, IX~\cite{IX}, and Arrakis~\cite{Peter2015}, choose to statically pin threads to cores, and offload load balancing to the NIC hardware, thus eliminating the associated scheduling overheads.
+This approach works well for homogeneous workloads, however, it can introduce higher latencies for complex workloads with varying execution times, e.g., key-value stores~\cite{Lim2014, Enberg2019}.
+ZygOS~\cite{Prekas2017} shows that load-balancing through work stealing among the pinned threads is necessary even at these timescales.
+Shinjuku~\cite{Shinjuku} demonstrates that it is feasible to implement more complex scheduling policies without significant overheads by re-purposing low-overhead preemption mechanisms normally used by VMs. \textit{These approaches require significant changes to the OS, and typically support specific types of applications, which are not scalable and do not coexist with common cloud system software stacks.
+LibPreemptible performs better than Shinjuku while operating \textit{safely} on top of the Linux kernel.
+Our work will complement existing dataplane OSes and hardware offloading techniques. }

-There is a significant body of work on co-operative userspace thread libraries starting from Adya et al.~\cite{Adya2002} who proposed the concept of userspace threading with automatic stack management.
-Capriccio~\cite{vonBehren2003} introduced optimizations to improve scalability and scheduling, and optimize stack allocation while identifying some of the pitfalls of non-preemptive scheduling.
-Inspired by scheduler activations~\cite{Anderson1992}, Arachne~\cite{Qin2018} made userspace threading core-aware and made thread creation very fast through careful engineering.
+{\bf User-level Threading:} There is a significant body of work on co-operative userspace thread libraries starting from Adya et al.~\cite{Adya2002} who proposes the concept of userspace threading with automatic stack management.
+Capriccio~\cite{vonBehren2003} introduces optimizations to improve scalability and scheduling, optimizing stack allocation while identifying some of the pitfalls of non-preemptive scheduling.
+Inspired by scheduler activations~\cite{Anderson1992}, Arachne~\cite{Qin2018} makes userspace threading core-aware and thread creation faster.
+Psyche~\cite{10.1145/121133.344329} introduces first-class user-level threads that delivers software interrupts.
 Commercial languages and libraries, such as Go~\cite{Golang}, folly::Fibers~\cite{folly}, Boost fibers, uThreads~\cite{uthread}, and C++ coroutines~\cite{Ccoroutine}), have adopted many of these optimizations.